A new self-funding scheme aims to decrease the AU’s dependence on donor funding, but how realistic is it?

 These broad initiatives included resource mobilisation strategies, among them proposals for a continental common market that would see trade replacing foreign aid.
 In 2015, a proposal for a levy on air tickets in member states to raise money for financing AU operations and programmes was nearly adopted but soon abandoned.
 Since the 1960s, no continent-wide initiative on the part of the OAU or its successor organisation, the AU, has succeeded.

 Currently, the AU’s dependence on foreign aid — much like that of its member states — is still shockingly high.
-In 2014, for example, of the AU’s total budget of US$600,8 million, Member States’ Assessed Contributions amounted to a mere US$126 million, as against US$474,7 million from Partner Funds Realised.
+In 2014, for example, of the AU’s total budget of $600,8 million, member states’ assessed contributions amounted to a mere $126 million, as against $474,7 million from partner funds realised.
 In other words, in 2014, nearly 80% of the AU’s budget came from donors.

 The question arises, however: who will execute the plan, and when?
 Over the past 50 years, African leaders have failed to consider similar questions each time they have launched a new continent-wide plan.
 That African leaders are also ill-prepared to answer such a question with regard to their latest plan was abundantly evident from the decisions taken at the July 2016 Summit.

-In a few cases, people power was able to resist and even defeat autocratic rulers, as in Burkina Faso, where “the freest and most competitive [elections] ever to be held in the country” were subsequently permitted.
+In a few cases, people power was able to resist and even defeat autocratic rulers, as in Burkina Faso, where “the freest and most competitive [elections] ever to be held in the country” — according to a 2016 report from Freedom House, an independent organisation that monitors democracy globally — were subsequently permitted.
 In others, like in Egypt, people power was defeated, ushering in autocracy once again.
 In still other cases, a Humpty Dumpty situation prevails in which failing states keep failing — Somalia, the Central African Republic, Libya, and now South Sudan come to mind here.